decred/dcrdata/README.md

 ### Runtime resources

-Presently the dcrdata executable, it's config file, logs, data files, and web interface resources are all in the same folder.
-An option to specify the application data folder will be added in the future.
+The config file, logs, and data files are stored in the application data folder, which may be specified via the `-A/--appdata` setting.
+However, the location of the config file may be set with `-C/--configfile`.

-As with the config file, the "public" and "views" folders *must* be in the same folder as the `dcrdata` executable.
+The "public" and "views" folders *must* be in the same folder as the `dcrdata` executable.

 ## Updating